isomerpages/govtech-gobusiness-main/_govt-e-services/4b-registering-a-biz.md

 ---
-title: Essential business regulations
+title: Registering a Business
-permalink: /e-servicesnav/essential-biz-regulations/
+permalink: /govt-e-services/registering-a-biz/
 third_nav_title: New Business Owners
 ---

-## Essential business regulations
+## Registering a Business

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |